What's the matter with $\Sigma m_{\nu}$?: Introduction

 The origin of these observational signatures (the matter-density deficit, and the CMB lensing power excess) is unclear, as is whether or not they share a common origin.
 It is possible that a single model could explain both features, or that they are resolved separately.
 We work out an example, involving decaying dark matter along with a free neutrino mass, that explains the $\omm < \omcb$ preference, but without addressing the excess lensing problem.
 Until these features of the data are better understood, current tight limits, derived under the assumption of the $\lcdm + \mnu$ model, should be interpreted with care.

-We are submitting this paper nearly simultaneously with new CMB and BAO releases from the ACT, SPT, and DESI Collaborations.
-Our analyses will change quantitatively when we incorporate these new data, and we are quite eager to see whether there will be any qualitative change, such as new clues as to how the discrepancies might be resolved.
-We hope that our work will be helpful to those trying to understand the implications of these new data.

 This paper is organized as follows.
 In Section~\ref{sec:theory} we review how CMB and BAO data can constrain neutrino masses, both separately and in conjunction.
-In Section~\ref{sec:model} we introduce our effective neutrino mass model, discuss our analysis methodology, and present constraints in this model showing a background preference for a matter-density deficit.
-We then introduce a DDM model in Section~\ref{sec:DDM} which is similar to the effective neutrino mass model at the background level, and discuss the constraints in this model space.
+In Section~\ref{sec:background_analysis} we introduce our signed neutrino mass model, discuss our analysis methodology, and quantify the statistical significance of the matter-density deficit.
+We then introduce a DDM model in Section~\ref{sec:DDM} which is similar to the signed neutrino mass model at the background level, and discuss the constraints in this model space.
 We briefly review possible solutions to these problems in Section~\ref{sec:discussion}, before concluding in Section~\ref{sec:conclusion}.